breizh81/test-project/README.md

 Last step run tests.

-There is a makefile that can help you lanch the necessary commands.
+There is a makefile that can help you launch the necessary commands.

+Once your docker is up you can test the app at [http://localhost:8000](http://localhost:8000)